 But it’s also true that a company with a disappointing earnings report is sometimes giving a more honest—and appealing—picture of its prospects.

 If that company is working diligently to solve temporary problems, or taking one expensive step backward in order to take several very profitable steps forward, it is probably a better investment than a company with a flashy but suspect report.

 A good example is grocery giant Loblaw (Toronto symbol L).
 In 2010 the company was plagued with problems in its warehouses and its computer network as well as disappointing results from its new superstores.
 Yet it had a number of assets, including the strength of its brand name and the enormous value of its real estate holdings (a classic case of the “hidden value” we talk about in the next section).
 Loblaw undertook an extensive program of capital upgrades to its supply network, computers and stores.
 Then in 2013 it converted its real estate holdings into a real estate investment trust (REIT).
 We turned Loblaw from a hold to a buy in July 2011.
-The stock has risen steadily and given every indication there was much more growth ahead.
+The stock has nearly doubled since then.

 It is my job to pull back the curtain and to separate substance from show.

 Just as reported earnings don’t really tell us how profitable a company is, its balance sheet doesn’t always reveal the true value of its assets.

 Some of a company’s most valuable assets—like its so-called intellectual property—are carried on its books at nominal amounts.

 That includes patents, customer lists, brand names and so forth The most famous case is undoubtedly that of Coca-Cola, which reputedly carries its “secret formula” on its books at one dollar.
 It also includes real estate, which is carried on the books at the original price and fails to reflect its current market value (as seen very clearly above in the example of Loblaw).